 |Product Name||Silverstone PWM Fan Hub|

 Last Update on 2022-06-18 at 10:36 / Affiliate links / Images from Amazon Product Advertising API

 PC enthusiasts want every way of getting 100% on their computers and fan controllers is one way.
 Fan controllers are available from different brands at different price points.
 While you want the best airflow performance for your PC, you may want to check out the best high CFM fans for your PC case.
 Below are our picks for the all the fan controllers you must buy in 2022, these include budget, value, size factor, and design preferences.

 1. NZXT Sentry 3

-Sentry 3 is a follow up to the Sentry 2 line up of fan controllers, having a touch screen for displaying stats as well as controlling speeds etc. It is one of the best multi-functional controllers in the market right now, with the option of 3 Pin or 4 Pin connectors.
-That means that this comes with and without PWM options.
-It is an incredible product with almost no real setbacks to it.
-With the Sentry 3, you can have up to 3 fans per channel (total of 5 channels) which is way more than what an average consumer would need.
+The Sentry 3 is a follow-up to the Sentry 2 lineup of fan controllers, and it now has a touch screen for displaying various statistics as well as for controlling the speeds, etc. Having a touch screen makes the whole process quite intuitive, and also improves the perceived quality of the product.
+The Sentry 3 has the option of both 3-pin and 4-pin connectors, and that makes it a versatile option with both DC and PWM options.
+With the NZXT Sentry 3, you can have up to 3 fans per channel (a total of 5 channels) which is more than sufficient for the average consumer.

 2. Kingwin FPX-008

 Best Value Fan Controller

 Number Of Channels: 4 | PWM Control: Yes | Bay Size: 5.25 Inch | Temperature Control: Yes